 Future studies may want to compare differences in reported sexual performance indicators between multisport lifestyle participants and general exercise participants.
-Additionally, future studies may want to consider the relationship of the exercise FITT principle that falls well beyond recommended standards for exercise frequency, exercise intensity, exercise time, and exercise type, and determine if there are a set of exercise variables that may predict improved sexual performance.
+Additionally, future studies may want to consider the relationship of the exercise FITT principle that falls well beyond recommended standards for exercise frequency, exercise intensity, exercise time, and exercise type.
 Participants who report exceedingly high levels of exercise using the FITT principle may or may not demonstrate improved sexual performance indicators beyond that of those individuals who engage in the recommended standards for exercise.